Frequently Asked Questions About Plantar Fasciitis

 - Kinesio Taping to support your joints, relieve pain and support stronger/more effective muscle activation

-- Acupuncture and cold laser therapy, to promote anti-inflammation, pain relief, and tissue healing
+- Acupuncture, to promote anti-inflammation, pain relief, and tissue healing

 - Postural analysis and body mechanics training to identify and correct movement patterns that may be putting you at risk for this condition